curl/everything-curl/sourcecode-contributing.md

 ### What not to add

-There aren't any good rules to say what features you can't add or that we will never accept, but let me instead try to mention a few things you should avoid to get less friction and to be successful, faster:
+There are no good rules that say what features you can or cannot add or that we will never accept, but let me instead try to mention a few things you should avoid to get less friction and to be successful, faster:

 - Do not write up a huge patch first and then send it to the list for discussion.
 Always start out by discussing on the list, and send your